Irresistible Blueberry Scones with Lemon Glaze (Easy Bakery-Style Recipe)

 Preheat your oven to 400°F (200°C).
 Line a baking sheet with parchment paper and set aside.

-Stir in 1 tablespoon lemon zest.
+Stir in lemon zest.
 This adds fresh citrus flavor directly into the dough and enhances the blueberry flavor beautifully.

 Pour the wet ingredients into the dry mixture.
 Gently stir until the dough begins to come together.
 Do not overmix.

-Fold in 1 cup blueberries (fresh or frozen) carefully to avoid crushing them.
+Fold in blueberries (fresh or frozen) carefully to avoid crushing them.
 If using frozen blueberries, do not thaw before adding.

 Turn the dough onto a lightly floured surface.
 Gently pat it into a circle about 1 inch thick.
 Using a sharp knife or bench scraper, cut into 8 wedges.